ethereum-alarm-clock/ethereum-alarm-clock/docs/what.rst

 time in the future.
 An example of one such mechanism is the crontab on unix based systems.

-The Alarm service serves a similar purpose to Contracts on Ethereum.
+The Alarm service serves a similar purpose for Contracts on Ethereum.
 Since contracts are unable to initiate transactions themselves, the Alarm service sets up a marketplace that allows the operator of a private key based account to claim a reward in exchange for initiating the required transaction.